Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/nested-if-statements.rst

 |     Alternate statements to be performed
 | **ENDIF**

+A school is going to sell chocolate bars to raise money.
+If a student sells 20 or more boxes, they get a prize.
+If they sell less than 30, they get a “small” prize.
+If they sell more than 30, they get a "large" prize.
+(Yes you could use an If…Then…ElseIf… statement.)

 An example of what this would look like in a specific programming language is:

 .. tabs::